-Employees who are absent for three (3) or more consecutively scheduled workdays without prior notification to their supervisor will be AWOL, and the County may accept that the employee has voluntarily resigned without notice.
+Employees who are absent for three (3) or more consecutively scheduled workdays without prior notification to their supervisor will be AWOL, and may be subject to removal.
 Supervisors should immediately consult with Human Resources if this situation occurs.
 A single day of no call/no show is subject to corrective action based on the circumstances of each individual case.